Carmel-by-the-River-Rv-Park/website/_amenities/bark_park.md

 ---
 order: 4
-name: Bark Park
+name: Pet Friendly
 image: bark_park.jpg
-details: Our fully fenced in bark park is open for your pet's safety.
+details: |
+  At Carmel by the River, we welcome your furry friends!
+Our property is pet friendly, with waste stations provided throughout the grounds for your convenience.
+We encourage responsible pet ownership so you and your pets can enjoy a relaxing stay together.
 ---